 Autumn - Trekking in September, October & November

-If you really want an answer to the question when is the best time to trek in the Nepal Himalayas, then autumn would be it.
-The weather will be perfect and the views will be mesmerizing.
-As the temperatures are slowly but surely dropping, there may be a snow storm or two that drop a load of fresh snow on the high peaks.
-As autumn is considered to be the best season for a trekking, you will definitely not be alone on the trails.
-Temperatures are ranging from 22 to 27 degrees Celsius during the daytime and nights are cool.
-In September you can have some leftovers from Monsoon season and it can still rain in the afternoons.
-High Passes can be difficult to cross but generally, you should have no problems.
+If you really want the definite answer to the question of when is the best time to go trekking in the Nepal Himalayas, then autumn would be it.
+The weather is generally great and the views are insanely beautiful.
+Temperatures are slowly dropping as the season progresses, and although the weather is normally stable, you may still experience changing conditions higher up with the possibility of snow fall.
+Autumn is considered to be the best season for trekking and you will definitely not be alone on the trails.
+Expect temperatures ranging from 20 to 25 degrees Celsius during the daytime (a little cooler above 4000 meters) and nights are always cool.
+In September you can have some leftovers from the monsoon and it can still rain in the afternoons.
+High Passes can be difficult to cross due to deep snow but generally, you should have no problems.
 As October is knocking on the door, your path will be clear.
-No rains and Nepal will start to celebrate.
+No rains and festival season starts in Nepal.
 Indra Jatra or Yenya, the festival that celebrates the end of the Monsoon season, is usually held late September or early October.
 These special celebrations can make your visit to Nepal complete.

 Winter - Trekking in Nepal in December, January & February

-What's is the best to go trekking Nepal?
-Every Season a Trekking Season
+What's Is The Best to Visit Nepal?
+Every Season Is a Trekking Season